Dynatrace (DT)

 Why Dynatrace Is Interesting

-• Software is difficult to replicate at scale and results in a top-tier gross margin of 81.9%
+• Software is difficult to replicate at scale and leads to a top-tier gross margin of 81.8%

 Dynatrace is close to becoming a high-quality business.
-If you like the story, the price looks fair.
+If you believe in the company, the price looks reasonable.

 StockStory Analyst Team